usnistgov/esc-antenna-cover/README.md

 The antenna cover may be imporoved after minimizing the excess area and removing redundant lobes.
 This is achieved through simulated annealing.
-We allow a small amount of "slop" (e.g. .05% of area uncovered).The results are shown below (note that the area is not entirely covered):
+We allow a small amount of "slop" (e.g. .05% of area can remain uncovered).The results are shown below:

 ![alt tag](figures/estuaryanneal_antenna_60.png)